The mystery of the Bermuda Triangle may finally be solved

 Altogether, as far as we know, 75 planes and hundreds of ships met their demise in the Bermuda Triangle.
 Possible causes for the catastrophes have been proposed over time, ranging from the paranormal, electromagnetic interference that causes compass problems, bad weather, the gulf stream, and large undersea fields of methane.

-Now, a new theory has been proposed by meteorologists that claims that the reason for the mysteries pervading the Bermuda Triangle area are unusual hexagonal clouds creating 170 mph air bombs full of wind.
+A fascinating theory has been proposed by meteorologists claiming that the reason for the mysteries pervading the Bermuda Triangle area are unusual hexagonal clouds creating 170 mph air bombs full of wind.
 These air pockets cause all the mischief, sinking ships and downing planes.

 Photo credit: Science Channel.